Battlestar Galactica TV programme by Glen A. Larson, 2004

 Has Battlestar Galactica stood the test of time?

 Of course, there are other TV programmes out there to be argued for.
 Harder, better, faster, stronger.
-Some might argue that Blackadder the Third is better than Battlestar Galactica, or that Richard Curtis and Ben Elton is better than Glen A. Larson.
+Some might argue that Game of Thrones is better than Battlestar Galactica, or that Benioff and Weiss is better than Glen A. Larson.
 They may well have a point.
 But for me, Battlestar Galactica will always hold a special place in my heart.
 And 20 years tickling the meridian response does not lie.

 Battlestar Galactica in conclusion